YuruSong/Life/README.md

+Now that I am old enough to talk about personal preference, I would like to list a few here.
+I still feel the huge plasticity/variability in my decision makings.
+Anyway, these are the most enduring ones --

 ## Running
 This daily (fairly speaking weekly) life ritual dates back to my high school sophomore, when my friend encouraged me run one circle around the field track.
 The subtle feeling of being able to run longer and longer keeps me on the road.
 This habit just sticks with me for 5 years.
 About two years ago, I began using APP to record this reward seeking behavior.